GirishJayakumar/machine_learning_robot_planning_public/README.md

 2. Intall pytorch with the correct options selected for your machine https://pytorch.org/get-started/locally/

 ### Install the robot_planning repo
-Run the following commands 3 commands to install the repo:
+Run the following 3 commands to install the repo:
 1. `cp setup.py ..`
 2. `cd ..`
 3. `pip install -e .`